 kernel: vlc: segfault at 168 ip 00007fb96213e11c sp 00007fb920207320 error 4 in libva.so.2.600.0[7fb96212d000+13000]

 and I tried vlc -vvv to show the verbose messages, I got

-Although the Archwiki page VLC have some suggestions on segmentation fault, but it indicated it as a microcode problem.
-That's something happens as no vlc interface shall display.
-I can play audio file with VLC, and after trying the method I think it's not the microcode problem.
+Though the Archwiki page VLC has some suggestions on segmentation fault, it indicates it as a microcode problem.
+That's something happens as missing VLC interface.
+I can play audio file with VLC, after trying the solution I think it's not the microcode problem.

-Some reports says it's a bug as VLC uses strlen() on a null pointer, but they were posted years ago and I believe it's not my problem.
+Some reports says it's a bug, that older VLC uses strlen() on a null pointer, but they were posted years ago and I believe it's not my problem.
 My VLC is fully updated.

 libva error: Display drivers

-Then checking the socalled vaapi and libva error, I found it might be a problem with NVIDIA GPU.
+When checking vaapi and libva error, I found it might be a problem with NVIDIA GPU.
 Some articles point out that Intel uses vaapi and Nvidia uses vaapu.
 After updated nvidia, libva, the problem still happens.